yiisoft/yii2/docs/guide/tutorial-i18n.md

 echo Yii::t('not_specified_category', 'message from unspecified category');
 ```

-Message will be loaded from `@app/messages/<LanguageCode>/not_specified_category.php`.
+The message will be loaded from `@app/messages/<LanguageCode>/not_specified_category.php`.

 ### Translating module messages

-If you want to translate messages for a module and avoid using a single translation file for all messages, you can do it like the following:
+If you want to translate the messages for a module and avoid using a single translation file for all the messages, you can do it like the following:

 ```php
 <?php